 During a Coast Guard, NTSB, or criminal investigation into a boat accident, the crew, the accident victims or their family members can expect to be interviewed by the Coast Guard, NTSB and law enforcement authorities.
 While the interview may be conducted for the Coast Guard, NTSB or criminal investigation, the contents of the interview may be able to be used in a civil claim for damages.
 Because the statements the crew, accident victims or their family members make during the investigation could be used in a criminal investigation, and, further because they may be able to be used in any claim for damages that is brought, it is extremely important to consult with an experienced maritime lawyer before you consent to any interview, so as to make sure that all of your rights are protected.

-Stepp & Sullivan, PC is a maritime law firm, with extensive experience in Coast Guard and National Transportation and Safety Board investigations, and resulting criminal probes into maritime and boat accidents, and has experience in handling thousands of claims filed in maritime accidents during the past 35 years, including claims from crewmembers, passengers, and bystanders.
+Stepp Law Firm is a maritime law firm, with extensive experience in Coast Guard and National Transportation and Safety Board investigations, and resulting criminal probes into maritime and boat accidents, and has experience in handling thousands of claims filed in maritime accidents during the past 35 years, including claims from crewmembers, passengers, and bystanders.

 14 U.S.C.
 2